aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

         cat mysql.newway.sh

-    Take a look at the line below.
+    Take a look at the lines below.

+        getsecretvalue() {
-        secret=$(aws secretsmanager get-secret-value --secret-id $1 --region us-east-1 | jq .SecretString | jq fromjson)
+          aws secretsmanager get-secret-value --secret-id $1 | \
+            jq .SecretString | \
+            jq fromjson
+        }

-    The above line uses the AWS CLI to retrieve the secret whose name is passed as a command line argument ($1).
+    The above lines define a shell function that uses the AWS CLI to retrieve the secret whose name is passed as a command line argument ($1).
 The result is a JSON string so the *jq* utility is used to extract the actual value of the secret whose JSON key is named *SecretString*.
 Here is an example of what a *SecretString* looks like:

         {
           "engine": "mysql",